Swampy Cree language: Demonstratives

-There is a further distinction in the Fort Albany region between "kotak" (another) and "kotakīy" (another one of two).
+There is a further distinction in the Fort Albany region between kotak ("another") and kotakīy ("another one of two").

 Verbs

 As stated above, Swampy Cree relies heavily on verbs to express many things that are expressed in other ways in languages like English.
 For example, noun incorporation is quite common in Cree.

 Both transitive and intransitive verbs in Swampy Cree change their endings (and occasionally even their stems) depending on animacy.
-Intransitive verbs rely on the animacy of their subjects while transitive verbs rely on the animacy of their objects.
+Intransitive verbs rely on the animacy of their subjects, while transitive verbs rely on the animacy of their objects.

 There are multiple forms of the verbs.
 The Independent Order of the verb is the set of verb forms that are used in the main clause.
 The Conjunct Order consists of the forms used in other types of clauses.
 Also, Swampy Cree has suffixes for direct action as opposed to inverse.
-The labels not to the quality of the action but which person is acting on which other grammatical person.
+The labels refer not to the quality of the action but to which person is acting on which other grammatical person (see Direct–inverse alignment).
 For example, "I see him/her" (ni...wāpam...ā...w) is a direct action because the first person is acting upon the third and "He/she sees me" (ni...wāpam...ikw...w) because it is the third person acting upon the first.
 In Cree, the order of "directness" is second person, first person, third person.

 Transitive Inanimate Verbs and Animate Intransitive Verbs also have the option of relational or non-relational forms.
-Relational forms are for when the verb is carried out in relation to another person.
-A famous example from the translation of the Pilgrim's Progress is kici-pēci-itohtē-w-ak, which comes from "evangelist bid me come hither" but literally translates to "that I come hither (in relation to him)."
+Relational forms are used when the verb is carried out in relation to another person.
+A famous example from the translation of the Pilgrim's Progress is kici-pēci-itohtē-w-ak, which comes from "evangelist bid me come hither" but literally translates to "that I come hither (in relation to him)".

 Swampy Cree has two types of imperatives: Immediate Imperative and Future Imperative.
 As the name implies, the Immediate Imperative is for actions that should be carried out immediately, and the Future Imperative is for actions that should be carried out after a lapse of time.